7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 To return to our original data, we used mutate_at()

-, a special version
+, a special version of

-of mutate()
+mutate()

 which conveniently changes the values of multiple columns.
+In our

-In our dataset pre_survey
+dataset pre_survey

 , we let mutate_at()

-know we want to change
+know we want to change the variables

-the variables q1
+q1

 through q10

 .
-We do this with the argument
+We do this with the argument vars(q1:q10)

 .

-- Next, we’ll reverse the scale of the survey responses on questions 4 and 7 so the responses for all questions can be interpreted in the same way.
+- Next we’ll reverse the scale of the survey responses on questions 4 and 7 so the responses for all questions can be interpreted in the same way.
 As you can see from the survey questions we listed earlier in the chapter, the phrasing of questions 4 and 7 is opposite the phrasing of the other questions.
 Rather than write a lot of code once to reverse the scales for question 4 then writing it again to reverse the scales on question 7, we’ll build a function that does that job for us.
 Then we’ll use the same function that we wrote to recode both question 4 and question 7.
 This will result in much less code, and it will make it easier for us to change in the future.

 We’ll use the function case_when()

-within our function to reverse the
+within our function to reverse the scale of

-scale of the item responses. case_when()
+the item responses. case_when()

-is useful when you need to
+is useful when you need to replace the values

-replace the values in a column with other values based on some criteria.
+in a column with other values based on some criteria.
+Education datasets use a

-Education datasets use a lot of codes to describe demographics, like
+lot of codes to describe demographics, like numerical codes for disability

-in a test.
-When you work with codes like this, you’ll often want to
+categories, race groups, or proficiency in a test.
+When you work with codes like

-change the codes to values that are easier to understand.
-For example, a
+this, you’ll often want to change the codes to values that are easier to

 case_when()

-lets you vectorize the rules you want to use to change
+lets you vectorize the rules you want to use to change values in a

-values in a column.
-When a sequence of criteria is vectorized, R will
+column.
+When a sequence of criteria is vectorized, R will evaluate a value in a

-evaluate a value in a column against each criterion in your
+column against each criteria in your case_when()

 sequence. case_when()

-without requiring you to write complicated code loops.
-Instead, you can
+helpful because it does this without requiring you to write complicated code

-systematically evaluate your criteria using code that is compact and
+loops.
+Instead, you can systematically evaluate your criteria using code that is

-readable (once you understand how all the arguments work).
+compact and readable (once you understand how all the arguments work).

-The left-hand side of each case_when()
+The left hand side of each case_when()

-argument will be a formula that
+argument will be a formula that returns

-returns either a TRUE
+either a TRUE

 or a FALSE

 .
-In the function below, we’ll use
+In the function below, we’ll use logical operators

-logical operators on the left-hand side of the formula like this:
+in the left hand side of the formula like this: question == 1 ~ 5

 ==